akouthoofd/MiniJava_Compiler/README.md

-MINIJAVA_COMPILER:
+# MiniJava_Compiler
 MiniJava Compiler - Parser generated with ANTLR_v4 and bytecode with Jasmin